The Who and Led Zeppelin are two legendary bands that shared more than a desire to play, but a long lasting friendship.

 The Drummer's Curse

 The difference between Zeppelin and The Who is basically how they managed the death of their drummers.
 Keith Moon died sleeping, September 7th, 1978, a victim of an accidental overdose due to medication for his alcohol addiction.
 The band then found a new drummer, Kenney Jones, ex-Small Faces, the perfect replacement, and recorded the albums ‘Face Dances’ (1981) and ‘It’s Hard’ (1982).
 After twists and turns, and the death of another band mate from the original formation (John Entwistle, the bass player, died of an overdose in 2002), the band kept on touring from time to time.
-On his last night at the Virgin promo code, some have predicted he would soon die.
+On his last night following this link, some have predicted he would soon die.

 Zeppelin quit their band as soon John Bonham died, September 25th, 1980.
 Just like Moon, the drummer had an accidental death – caused by 40 shots of vodka – Since then, Jimmy Page, Robert Plant and John Paul Jones only got back together as Led Zeppelin on 3 occasions, being the first on 1985, Live Aid Festival, bringing Phil Collins (Genesis) on drums.
 In 2007 the trio decided to perform in the memory of Ahmet Ertegun, Atlantic Records former president.
 Having Jason Bonham, John’s son, on the drums, they were put in Guinness Book as ‘’Highest Demand for Tickets for One Music Concert’’.
 Over 20 million requests online.

 The battle in figures